yceruto/micro-symfony/README.md

 The `$container->import()` method support in `prependExtension` was implemented in Symfony 7.1, so you can remove this package from your dependencies after upgrading accordingly.

+## Symfony 7.2 Support

+The `MicroKernelTrait` optional capabilities were implemented in Symfony 7.2, so you can remove this package from your dependencies after upgrading accordingly.

 ### Upgrade Notes